Duugu/wow_menu/readme ENGLISH.txt

 RELEASE NOTES

 Release notes:
+	4.1
+		- Again tried to fix the not working auto acceptance of the social contract.
+Script should auto accept the contract now.
+If not, I am officially out of ideas.

 	4.0
 		- You now can create and select up to 50 characters per server
 		- Newly created characters are not selected as default.
 After character creation the first character is selected.
 You need to select the new character to login with that character.